Iddos-l/Find_red_borders/README.md

 ### Usage
 Apply Blanking_Red.dctl to timeline node.
-Export a nun frame sequential format.
+Export a non frame sequential format.
 Run the script, choose the source file and destination folder.